 Head to the snug to bask in the hearty warmth of the roaring fire.
 The sofas are comfy, the flagstone floors homely and the supply of books plentiful.
 Put on your headphones, close the shutters and enter a world of serenity and solitude.
 Or just enjoy having the TV to yourself.

 For all-in, full-popcorn movie nights, invade the living room, as comfortable and homely as your favourite pub.
 This is a world of stone floors, chunky rugs, comfy throws and old beams.
-Work your way through the DVDs and full Sky package on the home cinema.
+Work your way through the DVDs on the home cinema.
 From here, you can slide into the library with its books, maps and local information.

 Work off a little steam in the games barn.
 Pick your teams then pick from eight-ball pool to table tennis to table football.
 Or just escape there with a book when no one’s looking.
 Wellacres is huge and flexible spaces can be as sociable or as solitary as you choose.
 Move in and out of the action as the mood takes you.